Why this package?

 Release types

-geoBoundaries provides three release types with different sources, validation processes and licensing:
+geoBoundaries provides three release types with different data sources, validation processes and licensing terms:

 - gbAuthoritative: Boundaries mirrored from UN SALB and verified through in-country processes.
-These boundaries cannot be used for commercial purposes.
+These boundaries are restricted to non-commercial use.

 Use the release_type argument to request a specific release type, for example, gb_get_adm1("Sri Lanka", release_type = "gbHumanitarian").

-For coverage and boundary metadata by release type, see the package articles.
+For coverage and boundary metadata by release type, see the geobounds articles.

 Advanced usage